 - Use of UMB IT Resources in violation of the law, the policies of UMB, USM, or an Affiliate, or the policies or guidelines of any UMB school or unit.
 Examples of such prohibited use include violations of anti-discrimination or harassment policies, and a school’s honor code.

 - Personal communication, or other personal use, that interferes with the use of UMB IT Resources by Authorized Users for official UMB purposes and for academic responsibilities, or that interferes with or indicates neglect of employment responsibilities (e.g. use of internet auction sites such as eBay, internet gaming, chat rooms, instant messaging, and web surfing during work hours).

-- Software theft or piracy, data theft, copyright violations, including unauthorized peer-to-peer (P2P) file sharing and other actions that violate intellectual property rights of others.
+- Software theft or piracy, data theft, copyright violations, and other actions that violate intellectual property rights of others.

 - Inappropriate access, use or disclosure of data including social security numbers, birth dates, or addresses; unauthorized sale or transfer of such information.

 - Altering system hardware configurations without authorization; installing or deleting system software without authorization; installing or removing system hardware without authorization.

 - Intercepting or monitoring communications, user dialog, or password input intended for another recipient, except when this is done as part of authorized IT resource management, when authorized by the CIO, or if required by law.

 - Collecting or storing information about users of UMB IT Resources without user authorization, except as necessary for official UMB activities and functions; or collection or storing of information which does not comply with Maryland Public Information Act requirements pertaining to government collection of personal records (e.g., Maryland General Provisions §4-501).